 International yoga teacher, Kino McGregor, has been travelling to India to study yoga for over 15 years and says that the most significant teacher in India itself.
 To her, India is all about patience and surrender, appreciating the small moments of happiness in the present moment.
 And for many people, India is a place where you are free to discover yourself on your terms.
 You travel to India and lose all the accoutrements of the Western world to see what’s underneath and just be yourself, whether that’s vulnerable, strong, happy, sad, anxious, or peaceful.

 Rina Jakubowicz, an international yoga teacher, travelled to India to not only dive deeper into the spiritual and philosophical side of yoga but also on a path to uncover more.
 Below she shares the most powerful lessons that unrolling her mat in India have taught her.

 1. Trust and surrender.

-Somehow among all the chaos, a country that seems to be entirely ‘out of order’ functions somehow.
+Somehow among all the chaos, a country that seems to be entire ‘out of order’ functions somehow.
 A lot of trust and surrender has to happen when you travel to India.
 Things don’t happen the way we are used to in the Western world.
 Nothing gets done the way we would expect it to — but somehow it gets done.
 You have to stick with it and let go all at the same time.
 Experiencing India alone is the yoga practice in real life.
-Staying in the present moment and letting go of any expectations what might happen or not.
+Staying in the present moment and letting go of any expectations of what might happen or not.